 I received this review on the Craftsman PTY 9000 Model 28970 24 HP 42 inch Professional Yard Tractor a few days ago and it reminded me that I wanted to write a new article about return policies, warranties and how to get your gas-powered lawn, yard or garden tractor repaired.
 This article is what I know from my experience and is only intended to help you get the best repairs.
 Refer to the item warranty document from the manufacture for the actual information.
-(Usually in the owners manual) By Paul Sikkema.
-Find Paul on Google+
+(Usually in the owners manual) by: Paul Sikkema

 The Review: I bought this mower on 30 Nov 12, we mowed the leaves up in Jan 2013 (two acres), went to clear up the remainder before the grass started growing, made it about 200 feet from my shed and the mower quit moving.
 This machine has a total of 7.3 hours on the machine, called Sears and they said since it’s past 30 days there is nothing they can do, called the manufacturer number on the machine and it’s going cost roughly $100 just to have them come out.
 It seems like this should not be the consumers problem with 7 hours on the clock, I will have them come out and fix this mower since I have no other choice, I just know this is the last K-MART item I will buy…Lowes or Home Depot would not tell you it’s been over 30 days when your machine only has 7 hours on it, I called them and they said they would replace it and they would handle the manufacture.
 So long story short…stay away from Craftsman, it’s not what it used to be.